nrfconnect/sdk-nrf/doc/nrf/config_and_build/bootloaders/bootloader_adding_sysbuild.rst

 To use MCUboot as an upgradable bootloader to your application, complete the following steps:

 1. :ref:`Add nRF Secure Immutable Bootloader as the immutable bootloader <ug_bootloader_adding_sysbuild_immutable_b0>`.
 #.
-Add MCUboot to the boot chain by including the :kconfig:option:`SB_CONFIG_BOOTLOADER_MCUBOOT` Kconfig option with either the build command or in the application's :file:`sysbuild.conf` file:
+Add MCUboot to the boot chain by including the ``SB_CONFIG_BOOTLOADER_MCUBOOT`` Kconfig option with either the build command or in the application's :file:`sysbuild.conf` file:

    .. code-block::